 Dentists have expertise in providing anxiety and pain control for their patients.
-While anxiety and pain can be modified by psychological techniques, in many instances pharmacological approaches are required.1 Analgesia/anxiolysis is defined as diminution or elimination of pain and anxiety in a conscious patient.2 The patient responds normally to verbal commands.
+While anxiety and pain can be modified by psychological techniques, in many instances pharmacological approaches are required.
+Analgesia/anxiolysis is defined as diminution or elimination of pain and anxiety in a conscious patient.
+The patient responds normally to verbal commands.
 All vital signs are stable, there is no significant risk of losing protective reflexes, and the patient is able to return to preprocedure mobility.
-In children, analgesia/anxiolysis may expedite the delivery of procedures that are not particularly uncomfortable, but require that the patient not move.2 It also may allow the patient to tolerate unpleasant procedures by reducing or relieving anxiety, discomfort, or pain.
+In children, analgesia/anxiolysis may expedite the delivery of procedures that are not particularly uncomfortable, but require that the patient not move.
+It also may allow the patient to tolerate unpleasant procedures by reducing or relieving anxiety, discomfort, or pain.
 The outcome of pharmacological approaches is variable and depends upon each patient's response to various drugs.
 The clinical effect of nitrous oxide/oxygen inhalation, however, is more predictable among the majority of the population.

 Nitrous oxide is a colorless and virtually odorless gas with a faint, sweet smell.
-It is an effective analgesic/anxiolytic agent causing central nervous system (CNS) depression and euphoria with little effect on the respiratory system.3 Nitrous oxide has multiple mechanisms of action.
+It is an effective analgesic/anxiolytic agent causing central nervous system (CNS) depression and euphoria with little effect on the respiratory system.
+Nitrous oxide has multiple mechanisms of action.
 The analgesic effect of nitrous oxide appears to be initiated by neuronal release of endogeneous opioid peptides with subsequent activation of opioid receptors and descending Gamma-aminobutyric acid type A (GABAA) receptors and noradrenergic pathways that modulate nociceptive processing at the spinal level.
-The anxiolytic effect involves activation of the GABAA receptor either directly or indirectly through the benzodiazepine binding site.4 Nitrous oxide has rapid uptake, being absorbed quickly from the alveoli and held in a simple solution in the serum.
+The anxiolytic effect involves activation of the GABAA receptor either directly or indirectly through the benzodiazepine binding site.
+Nitrous oxide has rapid uptake, being absorbed quickly from the alveoli and held in a simple solution in the serum.
 It is relatively insoluble, passing down a gradient into other tissues and cells in the body, such as the CNS.
 It is excreted quickly from the lungs.
 As nitrous oxide is 34 times more soluble than nitrogen in blood, diffusion hypoxia may occur.
-Studies5-7 have shown that children desaturate more rapidly than adolescents, and administering 100% oxygen to the patient for 3 to 5 minutes once the nitrous oxide in a closed system has been terminated is important.5 Nitrous oxide causes minor depression in cardiac output while peripheral resistance is slightly increased, thereby maintaining the blood pressure.3 This is of particular advantage in treating patients with cerebrovascular system disorders.
+Studies7-9 have shown that children desaturate more rapidly than adolescents, and administering 100 percent oxygen to the patient once the nitrous oxide in a closed system has been terminated is important.
+Nitrous oxide causes minor depression in cardiac output while peripheral resistance is slightly increased, thereby maintaining the blood pressure.
+This is of particular advantage in treating patients with cerebrovascular system disorders.

-Nitrous oxide is absorbed rapidly, allowing for both rapid onset and recovery (2-3 minutes).
-It causes minimal impairment of any reflexes, thus protecting the cough reflex.3 Although rare, silent regurgitation and subsequent aspiration need to be considered with nitrous oxide/oxygen sedation.
+Nitrous oxide is absorbed rapidly, allowing for both rapid onset and recovery (two to three minutes).
+It causes minimal impairment of any reflexes, thus protecting the cough reflex.
+It exhibits a superior safety profile with no recorded fatalities or cases of serious morbidity when used within recommended concentrations.10-13 Studies have reported negative outcomes associated with use of nitrous oxide greater than 50 percent and as an anesthetic during major surgery.
+Although rare, silent regurgitation and subsequent aspiration need to be considered with nitrous oxide/oxygen sedation.
 The concern lies in whether pharyneal-laryngeal reflexes remain intact.
-This problem can be avoided by not allowing the patient to go into an unconscious state.8 It generally is acceptable to children and can be titrated easily.
-Most children are enthusiastic about the administration of nitrous oxide/oxygen; many children report dreaming or being on a "space-ride".8 For some patients, however, the feeling of "losing control" may be troubling and claustrophobic patients may find the nasal hood confining and unpleasant.9 The decision to use nitrous oxide/oxygen analgesia/anxiolysis must take into consideration alternative behavioral guidance modalities, the patient's dental needs, the effect on the quality of dental care, the patient's emotional development, and the patient's physical considerations.
+This problem can be avoided by not allowing the patient to go into an unconscious state.
+The decision to use nitrous oxide/oxygen analgesia/anxiolysis must take into consideration alternative behavioral guidance modalities, the patient's dental needs, the effect on the quality of dental care, the patient's emotional development, and the patient's physical considerations.
+Nitrous oxide generally is acceptable to children and can be titrated easily.
+Most children are enthusiastic about the administration of nitrous oxide/ oxygen; many children report dreaming or being on a "spaceride".
+For some patients, however, the feeling of "losing control" may be troubling and claustrophobic patients may find the nasal hood confining and unpleasant.